Elizabeth D. AlvarezChief of Election Litigation & Civil Litigation Division

 “A law degree is like a superpower.
 You have to use it responsibly.”

-Election, immigration, and complex civil litigation attorney Elizabeth Alvarez loves fighting for the underdog, whether it’s a landowner facing annexation, a candidate for public office who has been cheated in an election, or victimized women in Africa.
+Election, and complex civil litigation attorney Elizabeth Alvarez loves fighting for the underdog, whether it’s a landowner facing annexation, a candidate for public office who has been cheated in an election, or victimized women in Africa.

 Elizabeth graduated from Abilene Christian University, magna cum laude, with a Bachelor of Arts degree in political science.
 She then attended Pepperdine School of Law, where she graduated summa cum laude with her Juris Doctor degree in 2008.
 Initially pursuing a career in human rights, she worked for the Supreme Court of Uganda, the East African Union, Restore International, and participated in drafting the decision outlawing female genital mutilation in Uganda before opening her private practice in 2010.
 She simultaneously served on the attorney volunteer list for the Republican National Committee and was General Council for the Dallas County Republican Party from 2016 until January 2020, where she won all twenty-plus lawsuits, appeal, and ballot challenges she initiated.
 She joined Guest & Gray in 2019.